Tpessia/ssr-proxy-js/README.md

 A Server-Side Rendering Proxy focused on customization and flexibility!

 Server-Side Rendering, or SSR for short, is a technique used to serve Single-Page Applications (SPAs, e.g. React.js, Vue.js and Angular based websites) with Web Crawlers in mind, such as Googlebot.
-Crawlers are used everywhere in the internet to a variety of objectives, with the most known being for indexing the web for search engines, which is done by companies such as Google (Googlebot), Bing (Msnbot) and DuckDuckGo (DuckDuckBot).
+Crawlers are used everywhere in the internet to a variety of objectives, with the most known being for indexing the web for search engines, which is done by companies such as Google (Googlebot), Bing (Bingbot) and DuckDuckGo (DuckDuckBot).

 The main problem of serving SPAs "normally" (i.e. Client-Side Rendering) is that when your website is accessed by a Web Crawler, it's usually only able to read the source HTML code, which most probably does not represent your actual website.
 In case of a React App, for example, a Crawler might be only able to interpret your website like so: